oscar-system/Oscar.jl/experimental/QuadFormAndIsom/README.md

 # Quadratic forms and isometries

-This project is a complement to the code about *hermitian lattices* available on Hecke.
+This project is a complement to the code about *hermitian lattices* available in Hecke.
 We aim here to connect Hecke and GAP to handle some algorithmic methods regarding quadratic forms with their isometries.
-In particular, the integration of this code to Oscar is necessary to benefit all the performance of GAP with respect to computations with groups and automorphisms in general.
+In particular, the integration of this code within Oscar is necessary to benefit from all the performance of GAP with respect to computations with groups and automorphisms in general.